cado-security/masked-ai/README.md

 It does this by:
 1. Replacing sensitive data (for example e-mail addresses) with fake data in it's place
 2. Sending the request to the API
-3. The replacing the sensitive data back into the output
+3. Then replacing the sensitive data back into the output

 The result is that you get the same output from the API, without having to send the sensitive data.